bitwalker/distillery/docs/cli.md

 ### Executables

 Distillery has the capability to generate executable releases via the `--executable` flag.
-These are self-extracting tar archives with a header script which passes arguments to the boot script upon extraction.
+These are self-extracting tar archives with a header script which passes arguments to the releases run control script upon extraction.
 It will only extract itself on the first run, to `./tmp/<rel_name>`, further runs will use the already extracted release for efficiency.
 If you want the executable to remove the extracted files after the release terminates, you can enable this auto-cleanup by marking the executable as transient with `--transient`.